SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

   - everything achieved (?)

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - augment and define threshold for coverage (80%)
+  - augment threshold for coverage (80%)
   - better discuss the design of the pages

 - One thing you are proud of as a Team!!